buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 -H "Authorization: <API_KEY>"
 ```

-The `Go External Auth Server` will use the `authorization` header to make an authorization decision; if the `GatewayEndpoint`'s `Auth.ApiKey` field matches the `API_KEY` value, the request will be authorized.
+The `External Auth Server` will use the `authorization` header to make an authorization decision; if the `GatewayEndpoint`'s `Auth.ApiKey` field matches the `API_KEY` value, the request will be authorized.

 ### No Authorization

 For GatewayEndpoints with the `AuthType` field set to `NO_AUTH`, no authorization is required to access the PATH service.

-All requests for GatewayEndpoints with the `AuthType` field set to `NO_AUTH` will be authorized by the `Go External Auth Server`.
+All requests for GatewayEndpoints with the `AuthType` field set to `NO_AUTH` will be authorized by the `External Auth Server`.

 ## External Auth Server